Sport Studies

 Sports as part of your learning

-Being active in sports is an important part of our programme, but you don’t need to be a professional athlete by any means.
-You will take part in different sports and improve your skills over time.
-For example, during a 7-week triathlon training, you will work on setting goals and stepping out of your comfort zone.
-The programme focuses on hands-on experience, using each sport to learn key management skills.
+Being active in sports is an important part of the Sport Studies programme, but you do not need to be a professional athlete.
+You take part in a range of sports and develop your skills step by step.
+For example, during a 7-week triathlon programme, you work on goal setting and stepping outside your comfort zone.
+The programme has a strong practical focus.
+Each sport is used as a learning environment for developing key management skills.

 Oli, Sport Studies student: